 Library Work: I joined the Friends of the Boca Raton Public Library in 2014 and became a member of the Board in 2016 as Chair of the Ambassadors Program.

-Retired: I am retired from civil and structural engineering, having
+Occupation: I am retired from civil and structural engineering, having

 worked for various companies across the United States and South America.

 Family: My late wife, Ann Martinez, volunteered for many years at the Friends bookstore.
 I also have family in Kentucky where we lived before moving to Boca Raton.